pmorvalho/MultIPAs/README.md

 ## Program Mutator

+The following six syntactic program mutations are available on MultIPAs' program mutator:

 + _M1 - Comparison Expression Mirroring (CEM)_: MultIPAs mirrors one or several comparison expressions e.g. $a \ge b$ becomes $b \le a$;
 + _M2 - If-else-statements Swapping (IES)_: MultIPAs swaps the if-branch and the else-branch and negates the if-condition.
 This is done only for simple if-else-statements, i.e., there are no more if-statements inside the else-branch;
 + _M3 - Increment/Decrement Operators Mirroring (IOM)_: MultIPAs mirrors the two increment (and decrement) operators in the C programming language (e.g. **c++** and **++c**), only when the return value of the expression that contains the increment/decrement operator is discarded e.g. the increment step of a for-loop;